 The verification may be attached to any form provided by a third party and returned by the student directly to the requester.
 Additionally, enrollment verifications can be used for insurance companies, scholarships, military identification cards, prospective employment, and all other services that require proof of enrollment at Prince George’s Community College.

-Log-in to Owl Link, select Credit Students, locate Academic Profile then select the Enrollment Verification Request.
-The system will direct you to a new page that will route to the National Student Clearinghouse Student Self Service Site to initiate your request.
+To obtain an enrollment verification, log-in to Owl Link, select Credit Students, locate Academic Profile then select the Enrollment Verification Request.
+You will be directed to a new page that will route to the National Student Clearinghouse Student Self Service Site to initiate your request.

 Enrollment verifications are also available free of charge upon written request or upon receipt of a properly signed release form through an external agency or organization.
 Such verifications are not done on a while-you-wait basis.
 All external agency forms are sent directly to the agency involved.
 Verification letters may be picked up by the student or mailed to the receiving party.

 No enrollment verifications will be issued for a given semester until courses have begun and the refund period for the courses has passed.
 The college is a member of the National Student Clearinghouse and reports the enrollment status of all registered students several times during each semester.
 The college relies of the Clearinghouse to verify the enrollment and degree attainment of students to lenders and other external agencies.

 Prince George ‘s Community College has retained Parchment/Credentials Solutions Inc. to accept transcript orders for academic (credit) students through their website.
 If you do not have access to the Internet, call Parchment/Credentials Solutions Inc. at 847-446-1027.